freedomjs/tutorial/content/07dorabellacrypto.md

 title = "07 - Using crypto in freedom.js"
 +++

-In this section you'll learn how to use the PGP api along with a trustworthy cryptography provider to employ signing/encryption and verifying/decryption in a freedom.js application.
+In this section we will use the PGP api along with a trustworthy cryptography provider to employ signing/encryption and verifying/decryption in a freedom.js application.

 *An aside* - you may be thinking "isn't
  [JavaScript cryptography considered harmful](http://matasano.com/articles/javascript-cryptography/)?"